-The remote HTTP access to the router has to be disabled on "NAT Configuration" page in the router.
-Also enable "Send all remaining incoming packets to default server" feature and fill in the IP address of your Web server.
-On the Web server, the default gateway has to be the IP address of the router.
+- Remote HTTP access to the router itself must be disabled.
+This can be done on the Configuration \rightarrow NAT page. - On the same page, enable the Send all remaining incoming packets to default server feature and enter the IP address of your web server. - Ensure the web server's default gateway is set to the router's IP address.